hearmeneigh/fchat-rising/PRIVACY.md

 | MacOS                | `~/Library/Application Support/fchat` |
 | Linux                | `~/.config/fchat`                     |

 F-List account usernames and passwords are stored in a secure datastore provided by your operating system.
-For more information, see [electron-store](https://www.npmjs.com/package/electron-store).
+For more information, see [electron safeStorage](https://www.electronjs.org/docs/latest/api/safe-storage).